Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.12 =
+- Fix: Many formidable addons were not properly displaying update details from the plugins page.
+- Fix: Fewer API requests will be sent to formidable when a request results in an error.
+- Fix: Fewer API requests will be made for inbox notices when cached results expire.
+- Fix: When the frm_inline_submit class is added to custom Submit Button HTML if frm_inline_form is missing from the form it will now be automatically added to allow for the submit button to become inline.
+- Fix: Added additional validation to CSV export so it fails more gracefully when the form does not exist.
+- Fix: The style setting for Margin under Field Settings as been renamed to Bottom Margin to avoid confusion as it only updates one margin value.

 = 5.0.11 =
 - Fix: Required credit cards were causing an issue with JavaScript validation.
 - Fix: Empty required appointment fields were not properly validating with JavaScript.